-Google Cloud Storage lets you use service accounts to authenticate your application.
-A service account's credentials include a generated email address that is unique, a client ID, and at least one public/private key pair.
+To authenticate your application in Google Cloud Storage, you can use your service accounts.
+A service account's credentials include a generated unique email address, a client ID, and at least one public/private key pair.

-Expand the Create credentials drop-down menu and click Service account key.
+- In the Create credentials drop-down list, select Service account key.

-Specify the service account and the key type.
-Click Create.
+- Specify the service account and the key type, then click Create.

-The key will shortly start downloading.
-The private key's password will be shown on a pop-up window.
-Write it down somewhere so as to not lose it in the future.
+- The public key will be downloaded.
+The private key's password will be shown in a pop-up window.
+It is recommended to write the private key down and keep it in a safe place.

-In addition to the mentioned file, the service account information will also be displayed in the Credentials Dashboard.
+In addition, the service account information will also be displayed in the Credentials Dashboard.

 - The sign-up is done.
 To learn more about addning a cloud storage, refer to Adding a Cloud Storage chapter.